Dawn Staley and Adia Barnes make history as Black head coaches in the Final Four

 Staley and the Gamecocks, who won the 2017 national championship, will face Stanford at 6 p.m.
 Friday.
-On the other side of the bracket, the Adia Barnes-led Arizona Wildcats are making their first Final Four appearance and will meet Connecticut at 9:30 p.m.
+On the other side of the bracket, the Adia Barnes-led Wildcats will make their first Final Four appearance and meet Connecticut at 9:30 p.m.

 Both are also former WNBA players.

-“There are so many Black coaches out there that don't get opportunity because, when ADs don't see it, they don't see it,” Staley said, “and they're going to see it on the biggest stage of a Friday night that two Black women are representing two programs in the Final Four, something that has never been done before.
-Our history here in women's basketball is so filled with so many Black bodies that for this to be happening in 2021, to me, is long overdue, but we're proud.
+“There are so many Black coaches out there that don’t get opportunity because when [athletic directors] don’t see it they don’t see it,” Staley said.
+“And they’re going to see it on the biggest stage of a Friday night that two Black women are representing two programs in the Final Four, something that has never been done before.
+Our history here in women’s basketball is so filled with so many Black bodies that for this to be happening in 2021, to me, is long overdue.
+But we’re proud.

-“Representation matters. … Not just give them the job.
+“Representation matters. . . .
+Not just give them the job.
 Bring them in.
 Interview them.
 If you don’t hire them, let them know why.
-Let them know why so we can continue to work on and just perfecting our craft and our profession because there are a lot of people out there that aren’t getting the opportunities that they should, because this is exactly what can happen when you give a Black woman an opportunity.”
+Let them know why so we can continue to work on and just perfecting our craft and our profession because there are a lot of people out there that aren’t getting the opportunities that they should because this is exactly what can happen when you give a Black woman an opportunity.”

 Three other things to watch for at the Final Four

-The Outsider: Connecticut, Stanford and South Carolina are all No. 1 seeds that have a national championship on the résumé.
-All three are coached by Hall of Famers who have been named AP national coach of the year.
+The outsider: Connecticut, Stanford and South Carolina are all No. 1 seeds that have a national championship on the résumé.
+All three are coached by Hall of Famers who have been named Associated Press national coach of the year.
 Then there’s Arizona, making its first Final Four as a program that hasn’t had a WNBA draft pick since 2013.

-None of that matters now as the Wildcats are two wins from their first title with conference player of the year and defensive player of the year Aari McDonald leading the way.
+None of that matters now as the Wildcats are two wins from their first title with conference player of the year and co-defensive player of the year Aari McDonald leading the way.

 “For us, we believe that we can accomplish something great this year,” senior forward Trinity Baptiste said.
 “We believe we can win it all.
 That’s where it starts, with us believing in order to accomplish something.
 As far as the other teams, I just approach every game like it’s the same.
 I don’t really look at an opponent and approach the game different because of the name on their jersey.